General

 You will be provided with a sharps bin to allow for safe disposal of used needles.
 Your local pharmacy should accept the sharps bin or we can arrange for collection from your home.

-What should I do if I miss a dose of the GLP-1?
+What should I do if I miss a dose of the GLP-1 or GLP-1/GIP?

 If you miss a dose, it's generally recommended to take the missed dose as soon as you remember, unless it is close to the time for your next scheduled dose.
 In that case, you should skip the missed dose and resume your regular dosing schedule.
 It's important to consult the specific medication instructions or contact your Roczen clinician for guidance if you’re not sure.

-Will I need to adjust the dosage of the GLP-1 over time?
+Will I need to adjust the dosage of the GLP-1 or GLP-1/GIP over time?

 Do you have a video that provides instructions on taking Wegovy/Semaglutide medication?